This tutorial uses the Thunderboard Sense 2 connecting to a Raspberry Pi 3 over Bluetooth to send your sensor data to the cloud over Ethernet or WiFi.

 Click “Add New API key”

 Enter any description you want, make sure “Enabled” stays checked, and click “Save.”
 You will be redirected to the next page.
-The long string outlined in RED is your API key: save this for later.
+The long string outlined in RED is your API key.
+Save this for a later step.

-You will now create data streams for the Thunderboard to send data from.
+You will now create data streams for the Thunderboard to send data to.
 On the left hand side, click Config→ Data Streams.